-- 1. Introduction
+1. Introduction

 - a.
 Languages and language families of B.C.
-First Nations

-- b.
+First Nations - b.
 Anthropological approaches to the study of indigenous societies

-- 2. Before Written Records
+2. Before Written Records

 - a.
-Earliest archaeological evidence for human occupation of British Columbia
+Earliest archaeological evidence for human occupation of British Columbia - b.

-- b.
 Overview of the later precontact period

-- 3. Northwest Coast
+3. Northwest Coast

 - a.
-Overview of economic pattern, material culture and technology, social organization, and ceremonial life.

-- b.
-Northern subarea Haida, Tlingit, and Tsimshian

-- c.
-Wakashan subarea Kwakwaka'wakw and Nuu-chah-nulth
+Overview of economic pattern, material culture and technology, social organization, and ceremonial life. - b.
+Northern subarea Hida, Tlingit, and Tsimshian - c.
+Wakashan subarea Kwakwaka' wakw and Nuu-chah-nulth - d.

-- d.
 Coast Salish subarea

-- 4. Plateau Interior Salish and Kutenai
+4. Plateau - Interior Salish and Kutenai

-- 5. Subarctic the Athapaskans
+5. Subarctic - the Athapaskans

-- 6. Historic Changes
+6. Historic Changes

 - a.
 History of early contact between Europeans and B.C.
-First Nations

-- b.
-Impact on native life

-- social and material changes in native cultures

-- introduced diseases and population decline

-- reserve allotment and the beginnings of Indian administration
+First Nations - b.
+Impact on native life - social and material changes in native cultures - introduced diseases and population decline - reserve allotment and the beginnings of Indian administration

-- 7. Current Issues
+7. Current Issues

 - a.
 The Indian Act and government administration

 - b.
 Land claims and modern treaty making

 - c.
 The movement towards self-government

 - d.
 Problems in economic development, etc.

-ANTH 120 - NATIVE CULTURES OF BRITISH COLUMBIA

-Course and Subject Number

-0: Methods of Instruction Course content will be conveyed through: - lectures films, videos and slide presentations guest speakers and class discussion groups may also form part of the instructional techniques for certain topics P: Textbooks and Materials to be Purchased by Students Texts will be updated periodically.
+O: Methods of Instruction Course content will be conveyed through: lectures films, videos and slide presentations guest speakers and class discussion groups may also form part of the instructional techniques for certain topics P : Textbooks and Materials to be Purchased by Students Texts will be updated periodically.
 A typical example would be: McMillan, Alan D. (1995).
-Native Peoples and Cultures of Canada (2nd ed.).
+Native Peoples and Cultures of Canada.
+(2 nd ed.).
 Vancouver: Douglas and McIntyre.
-Means of Assessment Q: The evaluation will be carried out in accordance with Douglas College policy.
+Q: Means of Assessment The evaluation will be carried out in accordance with Douglas College policy.
 The instructor will provide a written course outline with specific evaluation criteria at the beginning of the semester.
-An example of an evaluation scheme would be: First mid-term exam 20% Second mid-term exam 20% Final exam 25% Library research paper 30% Attendance and participation 5% 100% R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR No.

-Course Designer(s): Alan McMillan

-Education Council/Curriculum Committee Representative
+An example of a possible evaluation scheme would be: First mid term exam 20% Second mid-term exam 20% Final exam 25% Library research paper 30% Attendance and participation 5% 100% R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR No. Cours se Designer(s): Alan McMillan Education Council / Curriculum Committee Representative Dean / Director Registrar

-Dean/Director